gozian2811/slic_multilevel/README.md

-Pulmonary nodule detection on chest CT scans based on SLIC clustering and multi-level CNNs framework.
+Pulmonary nodule detection in 3D chest CT scans based on SLIC clustering and multi-level CNNs framework, implemented with Tensorflow.
-Tensorflow Implemented.